bcomnes/bret.io/src/blog/2024/open-for-work/README.md

   </a>
 </figure>

-Birds eye view: I have a variety of experiences building software/SAAS infrastructure from the ground up and contributing to large existing codebase and orgs.
+Birds eye view: I have a variety of experience building software/SAAS infrastructure from the ground up and contributing to large existing codebase and orgs.
 I generate between 1500 and 3000+ contributions a year, some of which are captured for public scrutiny.

 I work primarily in [Javascript](https://developer.mozilla.org/en-US/docs/Web/javascript), and now [Typescript](https://www.typescriptlang.org) for frontend and backend, but I also really love working in [Go](https://go.dev).